 Video also helps you deliver consistent project presentations when you need to give a presentation multiple times to multiple audiences.
 Again, while some spontaneity during a presentation is often helpful when you’re making your most important points, you want to be as clear as possible.
 This project presentation tip will help you achieve that goal.

 Set Up Realistic Expectations

 Part of delivering a project presentation may involve explaining to clients or employees how long it will take to complete a project.
-During this phase of the presentation, you might feel the urge to make unrealistic statements about a project’s timeline.
+It’s important to be realistic during this step of the presentation and avoid making unrealistic statements about a project’s timeline.

 This is understandable.
 However, you’re better off being honest about how long it may take to complete a project.
 If the members of your audience can sense that you’re not lying to them or exaggerating how quickly you can complete a project, they will often be more likely to work with you on it.
 This is true whether you’re delivering a presentation to employees or clients.

 Similarly, you should address certain practical factors when delivering a presentation.
 Discuss the estimated cost of a project, talk about how you will staff it, and speak about how you will handle potential challenges or roadblocks that may arise throughout the project’s duration.